caicch/OS-WSGIC/README.md

 The implementation of Top-Down Framework for Weakly Supervised Grounded Image

-See OS-WSGIC for training detail
+See WSGIC_code for implementation detail